-- Support healthcare professionals to participate in training on the use of aEEG/EEG and EEG monitoring. - Provide technology for EEG or aEEG/EEG monitoring.

-• Create systems to effectively transfer high-risk infants to NICUs with appropriate neuromonitoring systems and expertise.
+- Support healthcare professionals to participate in training on the use of aEEG/EEG and EEG monitoring. - Provide technology for EEG or aEEG/EEG monitoring. - For health service - Create systems to effectively transfer high-risk infants to NICUs with appropriate neuromonitoring systems and expertise.